 What is whole life insurance?

-How does whole life insurance work?
+How does cash value work?

 Best whole life insurance